Leadership is a process of social influence, which maximizes the efforts of others, towards the achievement of a goal.

 The ability to communicate well is one of the biggest factors in business success.
 You might have excellent ideas, products or services but if you’re unable to promote them well through communicating effectively with colleagues and clients, your potential is limited.

 Inclusive Leadership.
 Do you work in a diverse setting?
 Probably the answer is yes.
-Even in small to medium sized enterprises there is usually some diversity in the workforce; gender, age, religion, ethnicity, nationality, language, personality, thinking styles, individual cultural preferences and departmental cultures.
+Even in small to medium sized enterprises there is always some diversity in the workforce; gender, age, religion, ethnicity, nationality, language, personality, thinking styles, individual cultural preferences and departmental cultures.

 The accelerated growth of globalisation and complexity of global business, influenced greatly by Internet related IT and telecommunications, has meant that global leaders and employees are experiencing greater challenges and are working with more diverse workforces.